 If the older versions that you are using are causing serious troubles, you need to watch at the earliest and get the platform built on the newer and much more stable version.

-After all, you would need to adapt soon enough.
+After all, you need to adapt with changing times.